 Physicians in the US and their respective associations are finally making changes after decades of grassroots advocacy from Black patients, medical students, physicians, scientists and communities.
-For example, the National Kidney Foundation and the American Society of Nephrology have issued new guidelines that eliminate race correction from kidney function tests in the US.
-Unfortunately, the same is not true in Canada, where there has been no systematic action to address race correction.
+For example, the National Kidney Foundation and the American Society of Nephrology have issued new guidelines that are intended to eliminate race correction from kidney function tests in the US (Delgado et al, 2022).
+Similarly, the American Thoracic Society is urging health systems to remove race correction from lung function tests (Bhakta et al, 2023).
+Unfortunately, there has been no broad scale, systematic action in the US or Canada to address race correction.